DV

 What is the difference between JEPI and QQQI?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with a seeks to generate high monthly income in a tax efficient manner while targeting equity appreciation. approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options approach.
 They are issued by JPMorgan and NEOS respectively.

 Can I hold both JEPI and QQQI?